 And none of this is helped by the wonky camera, which seems to have a mind of its own as it moves this way and that.
 It’s not always terrible, but the second that you start entering enclosed spaces or getting into more details on a build it becomes finicky and difficult to handle.
 With the player having terraforming abilities on this scale it's difficult to keep up regardless of how you approach the camera, but it’s another nuisance that lessens one’s enjoyment of the experience.

 From a performance perspective, LEGO Worlds is definitely not a showcase of the Switch’s capabilities.
 Docked or undocked, the draw distance occasionally calls to mind the age of the N64 as not-too-distant mountains disappear into a grey fog.
-And the framerate is as prone to change as the landscapes that you spend your time shaping; the framerate is probably set somewhere around 30 FPS, but it oscillates so madly that you’d be hard pressed to see it hit that bar.
+Fortunately, the tradeoff is that the game's framerate does stay relatively close to 30 FPS, though it is prone to oscillate and dip as you navigate busy areas.
 Granted, the draw distance and framerate are at the very least manageable for most of the game, but this plays more like an early demo build of a game than a finished product.